-How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.
+How to Build a Grammar Lesson: This post aims to help you from start to finish with sequencing grammar.

 My first book, The English Grammar Workbook, was published in 2018.
-While writing it, I figured that teachers would have questions about implementing grammar lessons: How do I make lessons exciting?
+While writing it, I figured that teachers would have questions about the sequencing grammar: How do I make lessons exciting?
 What alternatives to traditional exercises can I use in my classroom?
 How do I as a teacher draw a better connection to reading and writing?
 Are grammar worksheets the devil?

 Those were the questions I expected.
 But those weren’t the questions I got.
 Overall, the No. 1 question from teachers was, “How do I build a grammar lesson plan?”

 This makes sense.
 I’ve written extensively about how grammar has recently returned to classrooms—and how this leaves teachers in an unfair position.
 When I began teaching a dozen years ago, I sat (frightened and very unsure) with my students and muddled through grammar lessons.
 I made errors and failed.
 I left work crying.
 I wanted to quit.
 I felt success in our areas of my classroom, but I did not with grammar.
 No wonder so many teachers don’t want to teach grammar!

 Now, I confidently teach grammar and even enjoy it.
 I sprinkle fun grammar activities throughout my curriculum, naturally.
 I want to share these ideas with you, so you can successfully implement grammar and positively impact your students.
 In this post, I aim to model my thinking as a I write a grammar lesson plan.

 When I was working with a team of linguists and editors from my book, I knew that I had to share what I learned about grammar instruction, especially how other countries teach grammar.
 I want every English teacher to know what I learned so that each ELA teacher can confidently teach grammar and build a grammar lesson of which he or she is proud.